 If you have a friend or family member contact the person protected on your behalf, this is still a breach of the VRO.
 Lawyers, however, are exempt from this, and are able to liaise with the person protected to try and negotiate a different outcome that both parties consent to.
 In the event an agreement cannot be reached, it is beneficial to have a lawyer represent you in your trial as we are able to effectively present your position and argue your case with the backing of experience and knowledge surrounding the requisite legislation.

 There are three main courses of action available when it comes to negotiating VROs, depending on the nature of the accusations and relationship.
 These options are:

-Writing to the person protected and requesting they cancel their application on the grounds that the application is frivolous and vexatious and putting them on notice as to costs.
+Writing to the person protected and requesting they cancel their application on the grounds that the application is frivolous and vexatious.

 Drafting and providing a Mutual Undertaking to the person protected to sign.

 Drafting and providing a Conduct Agreement Order to the person protected to sign.